-All of our stones come from a couple of dedicated rock hounds up in the Keewenaw Peninsula who have made Lake Superior rocks their livelihood.
+Most of our stones come from a couple of dedicated rock hounds up in the Keewenaw Peninsula who have made Lake Superior Gemstones their livelihood.
 They find and prepare each stone for its placement into a Beth Millner original design.
-Some Michigan Greenstone designs can be seen below.

 Greenstones are the official gemstone of Michigan!
-It is also known as Chlorastrolite and is typically found in small pebbles on the beaches of the copper country.
-Larger pieces are extremely hard to come by, we are incredibly lucky to get our hands on some!
+This stone is also known as Chlorastrolite, and is typically found on the beaches of Copper Country.
+Larger pieces are extremely hard to come by, we are lucky to be able to get our hands on some!
 It's known for its deep green hues and crystalline structures within that form the signature turtleback pattern.

 Turning Gemstones Into Jewelry

 Beth often designs jewelry based off the stones themselves.
 Many of the designs feature trees springing from stones, or as a part of rocky landscapes.
 Below, you can see some of her recent Lake Superior Agate designs!

 Whether you find them on the beach or on our shelves, the beauty and wonder of Great Lakes Stones is absolutely amazing.
 Stay updated with all news and new jewelry on our Facebook and Instagram pages.

 There are plenty of guides to Marquette, Michigan with suggestions about where you should visit while you're here.
 But, as locals, we've noticed that a few key places are often left off the list!
 So here are our favorite, little known (or rarely recommended) locations to see while you're here!